markclare1992/markclare1992.github.io/_posts/2018-11-7-penalty_code.md

 Rather than modelling for chance of success $$\theta_{n} in [0,1]$$, we model for log-odds $$\alpha_{n}$$.
 The following logit transform is applied.
 $$\alpha_{n} = log \theta_{n} / 1-\theta_{n}$$
 I used a non-centred parameterization as there are lots of players with small counts of penalties taken, using a centred parameterization here would result in a very slow fitting process as the samplers would struggle to explore parameter space.
-A more in-depth explanation of the maths is available from this extremely useful blogpost, from where I used a lot of ideas. http://mc-stan.org/users/documentation/case-studies/pool-binary-trials.html
+A more in-depth explanation of the maths is available from this extremely useful [**blogpost**](http://mc-stan.org/users/documentation/case-studies/pool-binary-trials.html), from where I used a lot of ideas.

 ### Stan Code (hier_logit_nc.stan)